alekhya-nandala/Chronocart-MERN-/README.md

-ChronoCart is a modern e-commerce platform developed using the MERN stack (MongoDB, Express.js, React.js, Node.js).It offers a seamless shopping experience with features like product browsing, cart management, and secure checkout
+ChronoCart is a modern e-commerce platform developed using the MERN stack (MongoDB, Express.js, React.js, Node.js).It offers a seamless shopping experience with features like product browsing, cart management, and secure checkout

 🔧 Tech Stack